 Heat soak is an inherently transient problem where the temperature quickly rises then gradually falls through convective cooling.
 This is almost impossible to visualize in a wind tunnel, yet these complex structures must be understood in order to optimally locate and protect components.
 In addition, temperature is a function of the complex interaction between conduction, radiation, and convection in the surrounding fluid, especially for very hot components.
 Accurately predicting this is extremely challenging.

 It is clear that a more effective method is required to address thermal soak conditions early in the commercial vehicle design process, given that there is increasing pressure from the marketplace to speed up and improve the vehicle development process.
 A high-fidelity simulation is necessary to capture the relevant physics.
 However, simulation of a transient problem like soak is challenging and time-consuming with traditional Navier-Stokes-based fluid simulation codes because they are not inherently transient.

-Exa’s PowerFLOW and PowerTHERM solutions are uniquely suited to address soak issues.
+SIMULIA’s PowerFLOW and SIMULIA PowerTHERM solutions are uniquely suited to address soak issues.
 By utilizing the PowerFLOW’s unique, inherently transient Lattice Boltzmann-based physics users are able to perform simulations that accurately predict real-world transient conditions on the most complex geometry.
-Exa's PowerTHERM solution is a fully coupled, highly accurate, conduction, and radiation solver.
+PowerTHERM is a fully coupled, highly accurate, conduction, and radiation solver.
 The combination these solutions enables you to accurately predict the peak temperatures immediately after key-off and to visualize the flow and temperature fields for the entire commercial vehicle.
 This enables you to identify problem areas and provide recommendations to improve the design and eliminate problems.
 Rapid turnaround time for simulation and model setup enables you to quickly make design changes to the baseline and evaluate the improvements in soak performance.

 - Limit peak component temperatures to avoid fire hazard or part failure.